 By Dana Casciotti, PhD

-Memantine, known by the brand name Namenda, was approved by the FDA in 2003 for use in people with “moderately severe to severe” Alzheimer’s disease.The FDA rejected the manufacturer’s application to expand approval to include moderate or mild Alzheimer’s.1 However, the drug is often prescribed “off-label” for patients with mild Alzheimer’s and mild cognitive impairment even though there is no evidence of its benefit.
+Memantine, known by the brand name Namenda, was approved by the FDA in 2003 for use in people with “moderately severe to severe” Alzheimer’s disease or dementia.The FDA rejected the manufacturer’s application to expand approval to include moderate or mild Alzheimer’s or dementia.1 However, the drug is often prescribed “off-label” for patients with mild Alzheimer’s and mild cognitive impairment even though there is no evidence of its benefit and other drugs, such as Aricept and Razadyne, are more effective.
 “Off label” means that the use is not on the FDA-approved label for the drug, because of lack of proof that it is safe and effective for that use.

-The severity of Alzheimer’s disease is usually diagnosed using a test called the Mini-Mental State Examination (MMSE).A score of around 20-23 usually indicates mild disease; 10-19 indicates moderate to moderately severe disease; and less than 10 is considered severe Alzheimer’s disease.
+The severity of these diseases is usually diagnosed using a test called the Mini-Mental State Examination (MMSE).A score of around 20-23 usually indicates mild disease; 10-19 indicates moderate to moderately severe disease; and less than 10 is considered severe disease.

-In 2006, Namenda was prescribed to 19% of patients in the U.S. who had mild Alzheimer’s despite the lack of proof that it works.5 Is this a reasonable strategy?
+In 2006, Namenda was prescribed to 19% of patients in the U.S. who had mild Alzheimer’s or dementia despite the lack of proof that it works.5 Is this a reasonable strategy?

 A study by Lon Schneider from the University of Southern California Keck School of Medicine and his colleagues published in 2011 in the Archives of Neurology examined available evidence on the effectiveness of Namenda (memantine) in patients with mild Alzheimer’s disease.
 The researchers conducted a meta-analysis, meaning they pooled and analyzed data available from several different clinical trials, in order to evaluate a larger number of people.
 They analyzed data from three clinical trials that included 431 patients with mild Alzheimer’s disease and 697 patients with moderate Alzheimer’s.